elaforge/karya/doc/INSTALL.md

 ## Haskell dependencies

-You can do this either the cabal ways, or the stack way.
+You can do this either the cabal v1 way or the v2 way.

 ### cabal v2 way